hashbangcode/drupal-development/src/slides.md

 ## Controller

-A basic controller looks like this.
+A basic controller class looks like this.

 ```php
 <?php